sefinek24/Stella-Mod-Resources/public/resources/ReShade/Addons/README.txt

-Here is a path for your ReShade addons.
+Here is the path for your ReShade addons.
+Place them in this folder.
+You will need to restart the game.